rwxrob/notes/Home lab.md

 *Why do I need a home lab?*

-Keep up with stuff from work
+Keep up with stuff from work and vibe coding.

 *What do I need to practice from work?*

+- Coding in Go, bash, Perl
+- ML job submission API with endpoints
 - Kubernetes setup with Kubespray
 - k8sapp specification
 - Ansible in general